cloudposse/terraform-aws-vpc-peering-multi-account/README.md

 where `XXXXXXXX` is the requester AWS account ID.

-The `arn:aws:iam::YYYYYYYY:role/cross-account-vpc-peering-test` accepter IAM role should have the following Trust Policy:
+The `arn:aws:iam::YYYYYYYY:role/cross-account-vpc-peering-test` accepter IAM Role should have the following Trust Policy:

 ```js
 {